egoist/node-apikit/README.md

 npm i node-apikit
 ```

 NOTE: this library requires a `fetch` polyfill if you're running it in Node.js.
+Despit being named `node-apikit`, it actually supports browser and Deno too.

 ## API